Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Remember to stop for authentic gelato at Gelateria Dondoli.

-History of Siena and San Gimignano
+A glimpse into the history of Siena and San Gimignano

 Lucca

 One of the most popular attractions in Lucca is the Torre Guinigi.
 This tower offers stunning views of the city and the surrounding countryside.
-Lucca is also known for its delicious food, including its famous buccellato, a sweet bread made with anise and raisins.

 Onwards to your cruise port